Gainaboina-Madhu/multi-level-rag-hospital-assistant/README.md

 ```

 You can now select a department, enter a question, and receive an AI-generated response based on the department's knowledge base.

+# 👨‍💻 Author

+Name: Gainaboina Madhu

+---

+# 📜 License

+This project is licensed under the MIT License.

+---

+# ⭐ Show Your Support

+If you found this project helpful, consider giving it a ⭐ on GitHub.